hefehr/skyweaver/README.md

 # sky_weaver
-Implementation of an offline FBFUSE beamformer
+Implementation of an offline FBFUSE beamformer for the MeerKAT telescope